White Collar Crime Appeals Lawyers

-Errors That Could Form the Basis of an Appeal
+Errors That Could Form the Basis of a White Collar Crime Appeals Lawyers

 To obtain a conviction, a prosecutor must present evidence that a crime was committed.
 In many cases, there are one or more elements that must be proven to obtain a conviction.
 Let’s say that you were charged with laundering money for an organized crime ring.
 To prove that money laundering occurred, a prosecutor must show that you knew that you were taking action that was illegal.
 If you didn’t know where the money was going, it is hard or impossible to prove intent.